crowdagger/crowbook/README.md

 --------

 ### Done ###
-* Support for some simple formatconfiguration files to list chapters and metadatas, so you just run `crowbook some_file` and you don't have to pass more options, it generates the rest.
+* Support for some simple format configuration files to list chapters and metadatas, so you just run `crowbook some_file` and you don't have to pass more options, it generates the rest.
 * Support for Epub2 and Epub3 format as output.
-* Support for LaTeX format as output, and PDF through it.
 * Support for HTML format as output.
+* Partial support for LaTeX format as output, and PDF through it.
+* Experimental support for Odt format as output.
 * Support for basic french typography (i.e. non-breaking spaces) in HTML/Epub format.
 * Some configuration for HTML/Epub templates and CSS.